How Much To Pay A House Sitter (4 Factors to Consider)

 Additional services that you may ask your professional sitter to do are:

-• Taking a pet for their scheduled vet appointmentsdog
+- Taking a pet for their scheduled vet appointments

-The level of animal care required should also factor into the pet care charge.
+The level of animal care required should also be a factor in the pet care charge.
 Some pets require 24-hour pet care, especially for elderly or sick animals, puppies, or kittens.

 Time Spent

-The rates for house sitters also depend on the amount of time you’re requesting a sitter to stay.
-Overnight stays should be charged as a daily rate, while occasional visits can be charged on a per-hour basis.
+The rates for housesitters also depend on the time you’re requesting a sitter stay.
+Overnight stays should be charged daily, while occasional visits can be charged per hour.

-If you’re requesting extended time, emergency, late-night, or holiday visits, you’ll want to pay a little extra.
+You’ll want to pay a little extra if you request extended time, emergency, late-night, or holiday visits.
 Also, decide whether you need your sitter for daily visits or have them stay at your house while you’re gone.

 Amenities

-Consider if you’re providing any amenities or services for the sitter.
-For example, you may be providing them with kitchen, WiFi, and swimming pool access, which allows the sitter to enjoy their stay.
-For example, you could offer these amenities and utilities in exchange for light chores.
+Consider whether you’re providing any amenities or services for the sitter.
+For example, you may provide them with a kitchen, WiFi, and swimming pool access, allowing the sitter to enjoy their stay.
+You could offer these amenities and utilities in exchange for light chores.

 Commuting Costs